mlswg/mls-protocol/draft-ietf-mls-protocol.md

 signatures on the messages under identity keys.

-[[ OPEN ISSUE: Signatures under the identity keys, while simple, have the side-effect of preclude deniability.
+[[ OPEN ISSUE: Signatures under the identity keys, while simple, have the side-effect of precluding deniability.
 We may wish to allow other options, such as (ii) a key chained off of the identity key, or (iii) some other key obtained through a different manner, such as a pairwise channel that provides deniability for the message